emersion/soju/doc/ext/bouncer-networks.md

 The `bouncer-networks` extension defines a new `RPL_ISUPPORT` token and a new `BOUNCER` command.

+The `bouncer-networks` capability MUST be negociated.
+This allows the server and client to behave differently when the client is aware of the bouncer networks.

+The `bouncer-networks-notify` capability MAY be negociated.
+This allows the client to signal that it is capable of receiving and correctly processing bouncer network notifications.

 ### `RPL_ISUPPORT` token

 The server can advertise a `BOUNCER_NETID` token in its `RPL_ISUPPORT` message.